Claim: Photograph shows a grocery receipt for steak and lobster purchased with food stamps.

 Grocery receipt.
 Read it carefully This receipt was found in the parking lot of the grocery store.
 Menominee, Michigan.

 Doesn't this give you a warm fuzzy knowing those who have to solicit governmental assistance are able to eat well this weekend...

 The card should be limited to beans, rice, milk and fresh veggies.

-Origins: This image purportedly shows a February 2011 grocery receipt allegedly found in the parking lot of Angeli's County Market (in the town of Menominee, Michigan) for six lobsters and two porterhouse steaks, with six 24-packs of
+Origins: In June 2011 this image of a grocery receipt reportedly found in the parking lot of Angeli's County Market (in the town of Menominee, Michigan) was widely circulated on the Internet, supposedly documenting a $141.78 purchase of six lobsters, two porterhouse steaks, and six 24-packs of

-Mountain Dew soda thrown in for good measure, a $141.78 purchase covered entirely by food stamps.
-The possibility that it might be real outraged many who felt that such food assistance programs should be limited to the buying of staples and necessities, and that using food stamps for such extravagances as steak and lobster was the equivalent of the recipient's thumbing his nose at the taxpayers who fund such programs.
+Mountain Dew soda, with the entirety of the buy covered by food stamps.
+The possibility that it might be real outraged many who felt that such food assistance programs should be limited to the buying of staples and necessities, and that using food stamps for such extravagances as steak and lobster (plus soda) was the equivalent of the recipient's thumbing his nose at the taxpayers who fund such programs.

 Louis Wayne Cuff, a 33-year-old Menominee man, was arraigned in 95th District Court in Menominee for food stamp trafficking, a felony.
 Cuff's arrest resulted from a monthlong joint investigation by the state Department of Human Services' (DHS) Office of Inspector General and the Menominee County Sheriff's Department.

 Cuff, who allegedly used a Bridge Card to buy the stuff and then sold it for 50 cents on the dollar, faces up to five years in prison and a $10,000 fine.
 He is free on a $5,000 bond.
 His preliminary hearing is scheduled for June 15 .